ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 >> >
 >> > @api {POST} /cloud/project/{serviceName}/kube/{kubeId}/kubeconfig

-To use this kubeconfig file and access to your cluster, you can follow our [configuring kubectl](https://docs.ovh.com/ie/en/kubernetes/configuring-kubectl/) tutorial, or symply add the `--kubeconfig` flag in your `kubectl` commands.
+To use this kubeconfig file and access to your cluster, you can follow our [configuring kubectl](https://docs.ovh.com/ie/en/kubernetes/configuring-kubectl/) tutorial, or simply add the `--kubeconfig` flag in your `kubectl` commands.

 ## Test